avventoapps/Telefyna-App/README.md

 ___

 ## Configuration
-*  Use `config.json` to create your own, add it to either `sdcard` if existing /device drive in a folder called `telefyna` plus your local playlist folder
+*  Use `config.json` to create your own configurations, [here is a sample](https://github.com/avventoapps/Telefyna/blob/master/config.json), add it to either `sdcard` if existing /device drive in a folder called `telefyna` plus your local playlist folder
 *  Ensure the telefyna app is granted storage permission in your permissions

 ## Note